Interface ObservabilityAdminAsyncClient

 default CompletableFuture<StartTelemetryEvaluationResponse> startTelemetryEvaluation(StartTelemetryEvaluationRequest startTelemetryEvaluationRequest)

-This action begins onboarding onboarding the caller AWS account to the telemetry config feature.
+This action begins onboarding the caller Amazon Web Services account to the telemetry config feature.

 Parameters: